 The main emphasis here is cautiousness, and this passage deals with ‘inner game’, the journey inside will be like stepping into a new darkness, with one hand grabbing tight of our five senses, and the other fearfully trying to make out this new place and impose on it the ability to be read with our earthly sensory faculties.

-Being aware of this desire to control and know, is the first step towards the realisation that it is exactly what we are fighting on this less travelled road.
+Being aware of this desire to control and know, is the first step towards the realization that it is exactly what we are fighting on this less traveled road.

 ‘’When His Majesty wishes the mind to rest from working, he employs it in another manner, giving it a light, and knowledge far above any obtainable by it’s own efforts, and absorbing it entirely into himself.
 Then, though it knows not how, it is filled with wisdom, such as it could never gain for itself by striving to suspend the thoughts.’’ - Teresa of Avila